 What is Sung Vespers (Evening Prayer)?

-Every Wednesday evening, Catholic Campus Ministry offers Sung Vespers in our chapel beginning at 6:00pm (half an hour before our weekly fellowship dinner).
+Every Wednesday evening, Catholic Campus Ministry offers Adoration with Sung Vespers in our chapel beginning at 8:00pm (after our weekly fellowship dinner).
 Vespers is the traditional name for Evening Prayer, which is one of the offices that make up the Liturgy of the Hours.
 Sung means we sing this prayer, rather than recite it.

 Liturgy of the Hours